vikshiv/shredtools/README.md

 # **shredtools**: pangenome coordinates from multi-MUMs

-Shredtools is a toolkit for querying homologous regions in a [mumemto](https://github.com/vikshiv/mumemto) pangenome.
-It reads binary `.bumbl` multi-MUM files, builds interval indexes (`.bumbl.bi`) for fast lookup, and extracts corresponding coordinates across the collection as BED (and optionally FASTA).
+Shredtools is a toolkit for querying a pangenome using multi-MUMs computed by [Mumemto](https://github.com/vikshiv/mumemto).
+It takes in a set of multi-MUMs (`.bumbl)`, builds an index (`.bumbl.bi`) for fast lookup, and enables operations like extracting syntenic regions across the pangenome, slicing a set of assemblies into smaller subunits (shreds), and refining the multiple alignment by finding more exact matches recursively.

-Shredtools expects a mumemto run that produced a `.bumbl` file (use `mumemto -b` or `mumemto convert`) and the matching `.lengths` sidecar from the same output prefix.
+Shredtools expects a set of multi-MUMs in a `.bumbl` file (use `mumemto -b` or `mumemto convert`) and a corresponding `.lengths`.
+See [Mumemto](https://github.com/vikshiv/mumemto) for details on file formats.

 ---

 ## Installation

-Requires [mumemto](https://github.com/vikshiv/mumemto) at runtime (not installed automatically by pip).
+Requires [mumemto](https://github.com/vikshiv/mumemto) at runtime (not installed automatically by pip, can be installed via conda, pip, or from source).
 Python 3.9+.

 ```bash
 git clone https://github.com/vikshiv/shredtools.git